profullstack/flog-std/web/README.md

-*This is API is partially implemented and not ready yet.*
+*This API is partially implemented and not ready yet.*

 # Web API